Why New Jersey Is Becoming a Hub for Film & Video Production

 A New Creative Epicenter

-New Jersey is rapidly emerging as one of the most exciting creative production hubs in the United States.
-Its unique location — minutes from New York City and Philadelphia — combined with competitive costs, diverse shooting backdrops, and strong state support has positioned the Garden State as a top destination for film, television, and branded content.
+New Jersey is rapidly emerging as one of the most exciting film and video production hubs in the United States.
+Minutes from New York City and Philadelphia, the Garden State combines competitive production costs, diverse filming locations, and strong state support — positioning it as a top destination for feature films, television series, documentaries, commercials, and branded content.

-For businesses, this means access to world-class production resources without leaving New Jersey — and a growing local economy ready to support creative storytelling.
+For businesses and filmmakers alike, this means access to world-class production resources without leaving New Jersey — and a growing local economy ready to support creative storytelling.

 Netflix Studios – Fort Monmouth

-$1 billion development with 12 soundstages and backlot.
+$1 billion development featuring 12 soundstages and backlots in Monmouth County.Lionsgate Newark Studios

-300,000 sq. ft. facility in Newark developed with Great Point Studios.
+300,000 sq. ft. facility developed with Great Point Studios, strengthening Newark’s creative economy.1888 Studios – Bayonne

 New Jersey’s versatility and cinematic appeal haven’t just landed new studios—they’ve attracted major motion pictures.
 These productions showcase the state's historical charm, urban grit, and scenic variety: